-- The original FY 2004 PHAS score of 90 established the HACC as a High Performer. - Maintenance staff has been assigned to specific sites to maintain a more visible presence as well as to provide a more personal approach to maintaining the properties. - The HACC has continued to aggressively manage the Capital Fund Program to ensure the highest level of value concerning the modernization of the Public Housing developments. - The HACC was granted 45 replacement vouchers for the demolition of Burch Village.
+- The original FY 2004 PHAS score of 90 that established the HACC as a High Performer was later reduced to 89.
+Scores have not been released for FY 2005 or FY 2006 as of October 1, 2006; however, the HACC has feels that the management improvements made over the past year will ensure High Performer status for the current year. - Maintenance staff has been assigned to specific sites to maintain a more visible presence as well as to provide a more personal approach to maintaining the properties. - The HACC has continued to aggressively manage the Capital Fund Program to ensure the highest level of value concerning the modernization of the Public Housing developments. - The HACC was granted 45 replacement vouchers for the demolition of Burch Village.
 96 replacement vouchers have been granted to the Lakeside Terrace demolition project.